-(1) The regular ass \$725.00 semi-annu sessment for the 2021 fiscal ally due on January 1 st and a year per ownership interest is \$1,4 July 1 st of each year.
-50.00 annually or charged, regardless ar or special assessments the of the purpose, if they have d") and/or members: hat have already been scheduled to been approved by the association b be imposed or 's Board of Date assessment will be due: Amount per ownership interest per month or year (If assessments are variable, see note immediately below): Purpose of the assessment: N.A. miniodiatory below). board of Directors, v vIII currently projected reser dated 8/5/20, and other information ve account balances be sufficient a air and/or replacement of major con t the end of each Yes X No be necessary to ens #3 is "no," what additional as ure that sufficient reserve fu been approved by the Board ssessments or other contributions to nds will be available each year duri l or the members? o reserves would ing the next 30 Approximate date a assessment will be due: Amount per ownership N.A. interest per month or year: Total:
+(1) The regular assesses \$725.00 semi-annual essment for the 2022 fiscal ally and is due on January 1 year per ownership interest is \$1,450.0 st and July 1st.
+0 annually o (2) Additional regular charged, regardless Directors (the "Board of the purpose, if they have hat have already been scheduled to be been approved by the association's Bo imposed or pard of Date assessment will be due: Amount per ownership interest per month or ye (If assessments are variable, see note immediately below): Purpose of the assessment: N.A.
+Total: Board of Directors, w vill currently projected reser dated 7/26/21, and other information avecee account balances be sufficient at the air and/or replacement of major compor end of each Yes X No (4) If the answer to a be necessary to ensure #3 is "no," what additional a ssessments or other contributions to resunds will be available each year during to do not the members? serves would he next 30 Approximate date a ssessment will be due: Amount per ownership interest per month or year: N.A.
+Total:

-Assessment and Reserve Funding Disclosure Summary For the fiscal year ending 12/31/21
+Assessment and Reserve Funding Disclosure Summary For the fiscal year ending 12/31/22